JialongJiang/jialongjiang.github.io/_posts/2018-11-08-bbe_lectures_nov.md

 Population processing: mixed selectivity; dynamic population code

 Many information can be obtained by recording neural activity while performing tasks.
 Then these signal can be classified and processed with different conditions.
 However, actually only a small portion of neurons were recorded from the experiment limitation (possiblely less than 1%).
 Then the large amount of information retrieved from the small population seems amazing.
 This property is still under debate.

+## On the Rational Boundedness of Cognitive Control

+### Jonathan Cohen, Princeton	11/08/2018

+#### Introduction

+Control, repress some movement: Example. scratches; only in human
+Parallel tasks
+Control theory; cybernetics; TOKE model
+Congnitive psychological tradition; qualititive description; limited capacity
+Rescent formalism: expected value; rational meta reasoning; cost-benefit analysis
+Why the capacity is limited?
+Energy?
+Structure?
+Multitask: crosstalk; interference
+How do make parallelize and scale with network size

+#### Models

+Control over different channels; optimal strategy when nodes have overlap
+Graph with shared representation radically restricts independent parallelism (almost exponential decay)
+Why shared representation: learn faster; generalization
+Color name task: shared representations
+Network representation of multiple tasks
+Single task vs. Multi task leanring: the learning try to capture more dominate representation
+Interactive vs. independent parallelism

+#### Summary

+The speaker propose that the difficulty of doing parallel tasks mainly come from the shared representation, which can cause interference.
+The shared representation come from the basic learning process.
+The network choose shared representation to capture the dominant features and improve the abality to generalize.
+However, this causes the network cannot make paraelleize the tasks sharing the representation.
+When trained to do multiple tasks together, tensor product representation is acquired rather than the shared one as before.

+Comments: what is the trade-off relation between the preformance over multiple tasks and the number of representation allowed?